-Avalara and Elastic N.V. were added to the peer group based primarily on their financial alignment with MongoDB and the comparable nature of their businesses.
-Rapid7 was removed from the peer group due to its low market capitalization relative to MongoDB.
-At the time of the compensation committee's approval of this peer group, MongoDB was at the 29th percentile in terms of revenue and at the 66th percentile in terms of market capitalization relative to the companies in this peer group.
-LogMeIn was acquired in fiscal year 2021 and, while its publicly disclosed pre-acquisition compensation data remained relevant for compensation comparisons for fiscal year 2022, it will be removed from the compensation benchmarking peer groups going forward.
+Crowdstrike, Datadog and Dynatrace were added to the peer group based primarily on their market capitalization alignment with MongoDB and the comparable nature of their businesses.
+Twilio was removed from the peer group because it was the largest in terms of both market capitalization and value while Cloudera was removed due to its low market capitalization relative to MongoDB.
+As previewed in our proxy for fiscal year 2022, we removed LogMeIn from the peer group for purposes of fiscal year 2023 compensation decisions once its compensation data became outdated following closure of its acquisition in August 2020 by affiliates of Francisco Partners and Evergreen Cost Capital.
+At the time of the compensation committee's approval of this peer group, MongoDB was at the 31st percentile in terms of revenue and at the 61st percentile in terms of market capitalization relative to the companies in this peer group.

-The compensation committee referred to compensation data from this peer group in the first quarter of fiscal year 2022 to assist with the determination of compensation for our directors and executive officers.
-In addition, the compensation committee used survey data from a 2020 technology industry executive compensation survey to evaluate the competitive market when formulating its recommendation for the total direct compensation packages for our executive officers, including base salary, target bonus, and long-term incentive compensation opportunities.
+The compensation committee referred to compensation data from this peer group in the first quarter of fiscal year 2023 to assist with the determination of compensation for our directors and executive officers.
+In addition, the compensation committee used survey data from a 2021 technology industry executive compensation survey to evaluate the competitive market when formulating its recommendation for the total direct compensation packages for our executive officers, including base salary, target bonus, and long-term incentive compensation opportunities.
 This survey provides compensation market intelligence and is widely used within the technology industry.

 The compensation committee reviews the compensation peer group at least annually to make adjustments to its composition if warranted, taking into account changes in both our business and the businesses of the companies in the peer group.
-In the third quarter of fiscal year 2022, the compensation committee made further adjustments to the peer group for purposes of fiscal year 2023 compensation determinations.
+In the third quarter of fiscal year 2023, the compensation committee made further adjustments to the peer group for purposes of fiscal year 2024 compensation determinations by removing Nutanix and Alteryx due to their smaller market capitalization relative to MongoDB and adding DocuSign and Unity Software given their larger market capitalization and high-growth, which placed them within MongoDB's peer network.
+At the time of the compensation committee's approval of this peer group, MongoDB was at the 35th percentile in terms of revenue and at the 85th percentile in terms of market capitalization relative to the companies in this peer group.

-Executive Compensation Program Components for FY2022
+Executive Compensation Program Components for FY2023

-Named executive officer compensation awarded in the fiscal year ended January 31, 2022 consisted of the following components.
+Named executive officer compensation awarded in the fiscal year ended January 31, 2023 consisted of the following components.